fbpx

 Engage your senses.
 Really take in how your food looks, maybe put in a little effort to make it look extra yummy.
 The way they do at a fancy restaurant.

-Check out this related post : Mental Preparation for Performance
+Check out this related post : Your Pre-Performance Dancer Fuel Plan

 Then, give yourself time to chew and process.
 You have to allow your brain to catch up with your body and register when you’ve had enough.
 If you’re distracted or speeding through a meal you might go past the point of satisfaction to discomfort.
 This often leads to guilt which is helpful to avoid.